pilarskikt/pilarskikt.github.iobak/source/_posts/Start-blog-with-Hexo.md

 {% endcodeblock %}
 from now on every time when you will use {% codeblock %}hexo deploy{% endcodeblock %} it will push your website straight to Github!
 Isn't that awesome ?
+There is one more plugin that i highly recommend to install it's called [hexo-backup-git](https://github.com/coneycode/hexo-git-backup)
+This will backup your whole hexo configuration so if you get into some trouble with some config or just want to get access to it from other computer it is the best and quickest solution in my opinion.
+Installation is easy as always:
+{% codeblock %}npm install hexo-git-backup --save{% endcodeblock %}
+as always add proper configuration in `_config.yml`
+{% codeblock %}
+backup:
+    type: git
+    repository:
+       github: <repository url>
+{% endcodeblock %}
+usage of this plugin is same as in previous, to backup configuration type in terminal
+{% codeblock %}hexo backup{% endcodeblock %} or {% codeblock %}hexo b{% endcodeblock %}

+## Start blogging
+After configuring Hexo, blogging is just a breeze:
+* create new post md file
+{% codeblock %}hexo new POST_FILE_NAME{% endcodeblock %}
+* create new page md file
+{% codeblock %}hexo new page PAGE_FILE{% endcodeblock %}
+* Cleans the cache file (db.json) and generated files (public).
+{% codeblock %}hexo clean{% endcodeblock %}
+* start hexo server to see changes locally
+{% codeblock %}hexo server or hexo s{% endcodeblock %}
+* my favourite - website deploy
+{% codeblock %}hexo deploy{% endcodeblock %}

+Now you should be ready to start your blog journey on GitHub just like me.
+Good luck!